brown-band/website/pages/scripts/1997-1998/fall/columbia.md

 Which is to say we all do knock the boots,\
 And so this is the subject for our band.

-:sd[BAND forms a boot and momentarily ponders playing "I Hear You Knocking But You Can’t Come In" before launching into "All Day & All of the Night"]
+:sd[BAND forms a boot and momentarily ponders playing “I Hear You Knocking But You Can’t Come In” before launching into “All Day & All of the Night”]

 The sponsor for the Brown Band’s halftime show,\
 Is Shakespeare Beer, the beer that shakes your Globe.